friendly-bits/shell-scheduler/EXAMPLE-HAGEZI-FETCH.md

 This example implements a rudimentary application-specific bookkeeping (incrementing `SUCCESS_CNT` for each successful job) and combines that with scheduler-backed bookkeeping (fetching and reporting the list of jobs by status, i.e. `ok_ids`, `fail_ids`, `unfinished_ids`, `undispatched_ids`, `expired_ids`).

 Because, from the application point of view, `schedule_jobs` runs in a background child process, any callbacks invoked by the scheduler are isolated from the application process.
 Hence variable updates (e.g. incrementing `SUCCESS_CNT`) inside callbacks will not be visible in the scope of the application script.
 If your application needs to do bookkeeping on the running jobs, the example script shows how to implement this.
-Rudimentary in-flight bookkeeping is implemented in the **job completion callback** (`JOB_DONE_CB`), while final processing of the collected information is in the **scheduler termination callback** (`SCHED_FINALIZE_CB`) and utilizes both information collected by the application (`SUCCESS_CNT`) and information collected by the scheduler (`ok_ids`, `fail_ids`, `unfinished_ids`, `undispatched_ids`, `expired_ids`).
+Rudimentary in-flight bookkeeping is implemented in the **job completion callback** (`JOB_DONE_CB`), while final processing of the collected information is in the **scheduler completion callback** (`SCHED_FINALIZE_CB`) and utilizes both information collected by the application (`SUCCESS_CNT`) and information collected by the scheduler (`ok_ids`, `fail_ids`, `unfinished_ids`, `undispatched_ids`, `expired_ids`).